Floorp-Projects/Floorp/mobile/android/docs/mma.rst

 Events:
 Most of the Leanplum events can be mapped to a single combination of Telemetry event (Event+Method+Extra).
 Some events are not collected in Mozilla Telemetry.
 This will be addressed separately in each campaign review.
+There are three elements that are used for each event.
+They are: event name, value(default: 0.0), and info(default: "").
+Default value for event value is 0.0.
+Default value for event info is empty string.

-List of current Events are :
+List of current Events related data that is sent:
-* Loads articles (reader mode ready)
-* Visiting a website (with match to past history) x times
+* When a page could be reader mode and is visible to the user {
+  "event" : "E_Reader_Available"
+}
-* Download videos or any other media (x times)
+* Download videos or any other media
+{
+  "event" : "E_Download_Media_Saved_Image"
+}
-* SavePassword (Save password and login) (x times)
+* Save password and login from door hanger
-* SaveBookmark (x times)
+{
+  "event" : "E_Saved_Login_And_Password"
+}
+* Save a bookmark from Fennec menu
+{
+  "event" : "E_Saved_Bookmark"
+}
-* LoadBookmark (x times) (loading the bookmark URL)
+* Load the bookmark from home panel
+{
+  "event" : "E_Opened_Bookmark"
+}
 * Interact with search url area
+{
+  "event" : "E_Interact_With_Search_URL_Area"
+}
-* When user take a screenshot  X times
+* When a screenshot is taken
+{
+  "event" : "E_Screenshot"
+}

 Deep Links:
 Deep links are actions that can point Fennec to open certain pages or load features such as `show bookmark list` or `open a SUMO page`.
+When users see a prompt Leanplum message, they can click the button(s) on it.
+These buttons can trigger the following deep links
-* Link to Set Default Browser settings
+* Link to Set Default Browser settings (firefox://default_browser)
-* Link to specific Add-on page
+* Link to specific Add-on page (http://link_to_the_add_on_page)
-* Link to sync signup/sign in
+* Link to sync signup/sign in (firefox://sign_up)
-* Link to default search engine settings
+* Link to default search engine settings (firefox://preferences_search)
-* Link to “Save as PDF” feature
+* Link to “Save as PDF” feature (firefox://save_as_pdf)
-* Take user directly to a Sign up for a newsletter
+* Take user directly to a Sign up for a newsletter (http://link_to_newsletter_page)
-* Link to bookmark list
+* Link to bookmark list (firefox://bookmark_list)
-* Link to history list
+* Link to history list (firefox://history_list)
-* Link to general preferences
+* Link to general preferences (firefox://preferences)
-* Link to privacy preferences
+* Link to privacy preferences (firefox://preferences_privacy)
-* Link to notifications preferences
+* Link to notifications preferences (firefox://preferences_notifications)
-* Link to accessibility preferences
+* Link to accessibility preferences (firefox://preferences_accessibility)

 Messages :
 Messages are in-app prompts to the user from Leanplum.
-The interaction of that prompt will be kept and sent ot Leanplum backend.
-Such as "Accept" and "Show".
+The interaction of that prompt will be kept and sent to Leanplum backend (such as "Accept" and "Show").
+A messages is a combination of an Event and a Deep Link.
+The combinations are downloaded from Leanplum when Leanplum SDK is initialized.
+When the criteria is met (set in Leanplum backend, could be when an event happens a certain number of times, and/or targeting certain user attribute ), a prompt message will show up.
+And there may be buttons for users to click.
+Those clicks may trigger deep links.

 List of current messages are:
-* Open App promote default browser: If a user starts Firefox twice a week, and haven't set Firefox for default browser, he'll see this prompt.
+* Load Bookmark - Default Browser Promotion LoadBookmark Promote Default Browser : A user click an item in bookmark list, a dialog will be shown to ask you make Fennec default.
+  Event             : E_Opened_Bookmark
+  Deep Link         : firefox://default_browser
+  User Attribute    : defaultBrowser : false

+* Open Firefox X times - Default Browser Promotion Open Firefox and show dialog to link to default browser settings Event             : Launch(default Leanplum event, no need to add code) Deep Link         : firefox://default_browser
+  User Attribute    : defaultBrowser : false

+* Add Bookmark X times - Default Browser Promotion
+  Add a bookmark and show dialog to link to default browser settings Event             : E_Saved_Bookmark
+  Deep Link         : firefox://default_browser
+  User Attribute    : defaultBrowser : false

+* Search URL Area - Default Search Engine Promotion Interact with search Promote Engine : A user enter the url bar, we'll show the search settings Event             : E_Interact_With_Search_URL_Area Deep Link         : firefox://preferences_search

+* Save Bookmark - Bookmark List Promotion
+  Save Bookmark Promote Bookmark : When a user save a page as bookmark, we prompt the user to go to bookmark list.
+  Event             : E_Saved_Bookmark
+  Deep Link         : firefox://bookmark_list

 Technical notes
 ~~~~~~~~~~~~~~~